History of Thailand in Timeline

 In 2009, Thailand's total national expenditures on health amounted to 4.3 per cent of GDP.

-In 2009, the pro-Thaksin United Front for Democracy Against Dictatorship (UDD) protested in Thailand.
+In 2009, the pro-Thaksin United Front for Democracy Against Dictatorship (UDD) staged a protest in Thailand, reflecting ongoing political tensions and divisions within the country.

 2010: Population composition

-In 2010, a UDD protest ended with a violent military crackdown, causing more than 70 civilian deaths in Thailand.
+In 2010, a UDD protest ended in a violent military crackdown, causing more than 70 civilian deaths and highlighting the severity of political conflict in Thailand.

 In 2010–2012, more than 90% of medical tourists travelled to Thailand for sex reassignment surgery (SRS).

-According to the Royal Thai Government's 2011 Country Report to the UN, 62 ethnic communities are officially recognised in Thailand.
+According to the Royal Thai Government's 2011 Country Report to the UN Committee, 62 ethnic communities are officially recognised in Thailand.

 Between 2011 and 2016, Thailand's journal publications increased by 20%.